Feminine Myth Making

-FOR THE WOMAN WHO IS READY TO EMBODY THE MYTHS AND STORIES SHE A GUARDIAN OF
+FOR THE WOMAN WHO IS READY TO EMBODY THE MYTHS AND STORIES SHE IS A GUARDIAN OF

 Stories are birthed through women’s bodies.
 This has always been the case.
 Our imaginations are bright hearth’s shimmering with images, stories, and wisdom waiting to be gathered and woven into culture.